Where are the French riots and why are they happening?

 Police twice attempted to indicate to the car to pull over and park, but the driver continued driving and the two police pursued the vehicle.

-The Mercedes had to stop at a at a traffic light, at which point the police asked the driver to turn off engine and exit the vehicle.
+The Mercedes had to stop at a traffic light, at which point the police asked the driver to turn off engine and exit the vehicle.

 The police officers said they drew their weapons and aimed them at the driver to stop him from taking off in the vehicle.
 However, the driver did pull away at which point the police decided to shoot.